ISSUES TO WATCH WEDNESDAY

 SB373 Transfers to the Louisiana Board of Pharmacy the licensure authority of pharmacy benefit managers.

 Senate & Governmental Affairs.
-9:30 a.m. in Committee Room F. Agenda includes: Consideration of nominees to be elected to the Board of Ethics
+9:00 a.m. in Committee Room F. Agenda includes: Consideration of nominees to be elected to the Board of Ethics

 SB81 Provides relative to the definition of a “transaction” that a public servant can engage in with his governmental entity.

 SB248 Provides for changes to the nomination process for the Board of Ethics.

 SB328 Provides for poverty impact statements for proposed legislation.